xblazegmd/ihavebeensummoned/README.md

 Right now this only has a MacOS build since I'm on MacOS (but I play GD on my phone), but I plan to add a Windows build later (heck maybe Linux too).

+## Known issues
+- The character count label on the reply prompt is kinda bugged... idk why I didn't fix that first

+## Current roadmap before v1.0
+- [ ] Compatibility with Windows, MacOS, and Linux (currently only MacOS)
+- [ ] Fix any existing bugs with v0.1
+- [ ] Nicer UI
+- [ ] Better notifications
+- [ ] Whatever you want to add!
+Contributing is always amazing, and it helps a lot

 This is all I can think abt to add in the README.
 Oh wait...

 ## Legal stuff (so I don't get sued by RobTop lol)